solarorb93/BetaSuite/README.md

 * If you are having problems with boxes not appearing to be in the right place or censoring not applied correctly, you can set debug_mode in the config file to try to see what's going on.

 ## Changelog
+* v0.2.4: 2022-08-06
+    * Added a bunch of troubleshooting info from testers, thanks testers!
+    * Added feature to not re-run detection if the image hasn't changed, leads to significant performance and power usage improvements
+    * Bumped default_min_prob down to 0.45 by default, 0.6 is really just too high, not sure why it was set to that.
 * v0.2.3: 2022-08-01
     * Fixed min_prob, which was broken (thank you to teasey who found the bug!)
     * Added BetaSuite watermark, which can be turned on and off in config